minhnhut0602/CSC191/README.md

 Our Sponser, a business whom we are developing for is Dragon Hair and Nail Salon.

 They have asked us to develop a scheduling system that will enable their cliental to schedule appointments.
-In turn, this enables their staff to accept and schedules customers as well.
+In turn, this enables their staff to accept and schedule customers as well.